- 1/2 cup butter or margarine, divided

 - 3 cups boiling water

-- 2 pounds haddock, cut into large chunks
+- 2 pounds fresh or frozen haddock fillets, cut into large chunks

 - 1 can (12 ounces) evaporated milk